What is Assisted Livingand Does My Loved One Need It?

 - Is my loved one struggling to handle money properly?

 - Is my loved one becoming more isolated and depressed?

 - Is my loved one falling behind on personal hygiene and grooming?

 - Is my loved one more sedentary and depressed?

 Check Your Loved One’s ADLs and IADLs

-Determining the level of care your loved one may need can seem overwhelming—you want to make the right decision.
-If it hasn’t happened already, see if your loved one’s healthcare professionals will perform an “activities of daily living” (ADL) and/or “instrumental activities of daily living” (IADL) check.
-What are ADLs and IADLs?
+Determining the level of care your loved one may need can seem overwhelming, especially because you know the stakes of making the right decision.
+If it hasn’t happened already, see if your loved one’s healthcare professional will perform an “activities of daily living” (ADL) and/or “instrumental activities of daily living” (IADL) check.

 Activities of daily living (ADLs) include:

 Instrumental activities of daily living (IADLs) are those activities that help an individual to live independently in a community, and they include: